billkarsh/SpikeGLX/Markdown/page.md

 * [Metadata_3B1](https://github.com/billkarsh/SpikeGLX/blob/gh-pages/Support/Metadata_3B1.md)
 * [Metadata_3A](https://github.com/billkarsh/SpikeGLX/blob/gh-pages/Support/Metadata_3A.md)

-MATLAB and python tools for parsing meta and binary datafiles (supports 3A, 3B1, 3B2, 20).
+MATLAB and Python tools for parsing meta and binary datafiles (supports 3A, 3B1, 3B2, 20).

 * [SpikeGLX_Datafile_Tools](Support/SpikeGLX_Datafile_Tools.zip)

-CatGT is a command-line tool that does the following offline operations for all phases:
+CatGT is a command-line tool that does the following offline operations (all imec phases):

 >+ Join trials with given run_name and g-index in t-index range [ta,tb]...
 >+ ...Or run on any individual file.